NIT-Administrative-Systems/AS-CloudDocs/iac/tf-upgrading.md

     }
     ```

-1. Run the validator tool for each module to see any syntax errors

-    ```sh
-    $ cd nonprod
-    $ terraform init # errors about the state file are expected and OK
-    $ terraform validate
-    $ rm -rf .terraform
-    ```

 1. Review your terraform code.
 Fix any errors raised by the validator tool & any other issues you identify.

 1. Update your Jenkins pipeline files to use `tfenv`.